LSC Kingwood Library Assignment Guide

 Publication Date: 1898

-First published as a serial in Collier's Weekly, the novel was later published in book form with another tale.
-There were two editions, American and English.
+First published as a serial in Collier's Weekly, The Turn of the Screw was later published in book form.
+At that time, there were two editions, American and English.
 In 1908, James revised the story and this is the New York Edition to which most critics refer.
-The novel was written in a middle or experimental period of James's career as an author.
+The novel was written in his "a middle period." .
 Critics still debate about James's intent.
 Did he want the tale to be seen as a psychoanalytical study, or was it simply a ghost story, or was it both?
 Those who see the story as psychoanalytical are referred to as the hallucinationists.
 Critics who see the story as primarily a ghost story are referred to as apparitionists.

 James's work has been described as being written during three periods.
 His early work, mostly short stories, reviews of books and critical notes, began in about 1865 and continued until about 1882.
 One of the more important novels from this period is The Portrait of a Lady.
 During his middle period, he lived in Europe for twenty years.
 His parents had died.
 He was successful enough to live on his income from writing.
 During this middle period he wrote The Bostonians, Princess Casamassima, and The Tragic Muse.
 These are seen as James's attempt to write naturalistic novels.
 During this period, he also wrote some of his best stories, "The Aspern Papers," "The Pupil" and The Turn of the Screw.
 The years from 1900 to World War I comprise James's third period of writing.
 The Ambassador, Wings of the Dove, and The Golden Bowl are major works from this final period, which is often called his major phase.
 He had gone from being a naturalist to a symbolist.
 "An inscription on his grave describes him as the interpreter of his generation on both sides of the sea" (Edel, "Henry James."
 American Writers: A Collection of Literary Biographies, 1974).